Experience the land of Elsa the Lioness

 Samburu is one of the historical destinations that anyone could visit and enjoy the various sceneries it carries.
 This is a vast land that stretches to the southeastern side of Lake Turkana and has had people occupying it for the last 400 years.
 The inhabitants are traditional nomads, who are related to the Maasai community in Kenya.

 There is so much that this peculiar destination has to offer to the visitors.
-The Holiday Dealers is happy to organize a safari that will be fun-filled and suit your budget in the best way possible.
+The Holiday Dealers are happy to organize a safari that will be fun-filled and suit your budget in the best way possible.
 If you are new to this land, do not worry, we will make your safari quite adventurous and you will not even notice that we are there as we allow you to be as liberal as you would please.
 There are so many different places that you can visit in Samburu and tons of activities that you can enjoy.

 Samburu National Reserve